-Bottega Veneta has opened its new boutique in one of the most prestigious and storied luxury shopping destinations in Spain
+Bottega Veneta opens a new store in one of the most prestigious shopping destinations in Spain

 Located at Calle de Serrano, 70 in the “Milla de Oro” (Golden Mile), the new Bottega Veneta boutique in Madrid 559 square meters over two floors and showcases an extensive range of products for both women and men, including ready-to-wear, handbags, small leather goods, shoes and accessories.